hajimeo/samples/golang/FileListV2/README.md

 # File List V2
+## Purpose / Scope of this tool
 - List files from specified location (File, S3, Azure, etc.)
+- Remove `deleted=true` lines from the specified files
-- Find missing blobs in database (Dead Blobs)
+- Find missing blobs in blob store (similar to Orphaned Blobs Finder)
-- Find missing blobs in blob store (Orphaned Blobs)
+- TODO: Find missing blobs in database (similar to Dead Blobs Finder)
-- (no need any more?)
-Remove `deleted=true` lines from the specified files in a text file or while listing

 ## Download and Install:
 Saving the binary as `filelist2` as an example: